Fees & Insurance

 Can I request a single case agreement with an out-of-network psychologist?

-If you have questions about fees, insurance, sliding scale availability, or whether my services may be a good fit for your needs, you are welcome to reach out.
+If you have questions about fees, insurance, flexible fee arrangements, or whether my services may be a good fit for your needs, you are welcome to reach out.